Is Chinese a hard language to learn?

 The US-based FSI research has consistently found that Chinese is in category IV for native English speakers.

 They classify it as a “super-hard language.”
-Other categories of languages are Arabic, Japanese, Korean, Mandarin, and Cantonese.
+Other languages include Arabic, Japanese, Korean, Mandarin, and Cantonese.

-Thus, to achieve higher levels of TOCFL or HSK, 88 weeks or around 2,200 hours of study are required.
+Thus, to achieve higher TOCFL levels or HSK scores, 88 weeks, or approximately 2,200 hours of study, are required.

-The suggested 1:1 self-study would need around 4,400 hours to gain the advanced level.
+The suggested 1:1 self-study would require approximately 4,400 hours to reach the advanced level.

 Even though Mandarin isn’t impossible to learn, it’s not a piece of cake either.
-So, to sum up, it is difficult but doable!
+To sum up, it is difficult but doable.

-If I had to sum up the difficulty level of Chinese, I would say it is not a language to be taken lightly.
-You cannot expect to achieve anything meaningful without putting in enough time and effort.
+If I had to sum up the difficulty of Chinese, I would say it is not a language to take lightly.
+You cannot expect to achieve meaningful results without investing sufficient time and effort.

 What makes studying Chinese so difficult?